paarthsaggarwal/calculator-app/README.md

 And: https://realpython.com/mobile-app-kivy-python/#installing-kivy

-# key things to consider
+# Key things to consider
 1. Create it in a google colab environment
 2. Update the code filename as 'main.py'
 3. Update .spec file with version number of Kivy, Kivymd and Pillow as shown below.